5 recipes perfect for garden dining

 - Gently crush the walnuts and cacao nibs in a pestle and mortar.
 Combine with a pinch of salt then tip on to a large plate.
 Roll each slice of goats’ cheese into a small ball.
 Carefully roll the balls over the walnut and nib mixture, pressing the mixture into each one until they are covered entirely.

 - Spread out the watercress on a large serving plate and spoon over the roasted vegetable and lentil mix.
 Place the goats’ cheese on top and drizzle with the remaining olive oil.

-Exactly what you need to tuck in to when the chilly winds come, this delicious frittata is ideal for the changing season.
+Exactly what you need to tuck in to for the changing season, this delicious frittata is ideal for an al fresco feast.
 It’s full of flavour and easy to make, so you can concentrate on spending time with your guests.

 - 1 pack Wild and Game grouse and wild boar sausages

 - 12 large eggs